 In response to this new normal, Ontario made changes to the Employment Standards Act(ESA) to better address the impact on a business and its employees due to Covid19.
 The government introduced amendments to the ESA to recognize an Infectious Disease Emergency Leave(IDEL).
-These amendments were retroactive to January 25, 2020 and extended to July 3, 2021.

 Protected Employee Leave

 The changes to the ESA allow employees (applicable to non-union only) the right to take unpaid, job-protected Infectious Disease Emergency Leave if they are not able to perform the duties of their position because of specified reasons related to Covid19.

 Examples of leave that fall under these new rules are:

 1. The employee is being treated for Covid19

 2. The employee is following a government order that doesn’t allow them to work